dice-group/CurriculumDocRE/README.md

-# CurriculumDocRE: A Curriculum Learning Approach for Document-Level Relation Extraction
+# CurriculumDocRE: A Curriculum Learning Approach for DocRE

 This repository contains an implementation of the CurriculumDocRE approach for document-level relation extraction with curriculum learning.
 The code has been structured to be memory-efficient and properly integrates all components of the curriculum learning approach.